alan-turing-institute/AutisticaCitizenScience/project-management/platform-requirements/fujitsu-business-requirements.md

 The front-end interface:

 1. Clearly and accessibly informs users about the project, the platform, what it is for and how to use it.
-2. Registers users and collects necessary demographic information, such as connection to autism.
+2. Registers users and collects necessary demographic information, such as connection to autism, and is compliant with the [UK Data Protection Act](https://www.gov.uk/data-protection).
 3. Takes input from users reporting their experiences navigating different sensory environments.
 4. Securely transfers data from users categorised as usable for research and/or usable for public view, or neither, to the Open Humans backend file management system.
 5. Allows moderation of input before it is made public.